RxFaction/Northstar-Mainframe/README.md

 -Viewers connect and receive the remote stream via WebRTC.

--Integrated chat system rhat broadcasts messages to all clients.
+-Integrated chat system that broadcasts messages to all clients.

 GETTING STARTED